seancorfield/next-jdbc/doc/getting-started.md

 You can read more about [working with transactions](/doc/transactions.md) further on in the documentation.

-> Note: Because `get-datasource` and `get-connection` return plain JDBC objects (`javax.sql.DataSource` and `java.sql.Connection` respectively), `next.jdbc/with-options` cannot flow options across those calls, so if you are explicitly managing connections or transactions as above, you would need to have local bindings for the wrapped versions:
+> Note: Because `get-datasource` and `get-connection` return plain JDBC objects (`javax.sql.DataSource` and `java.sql.Connection` respectively), `next.jdbc/with-options` and `next.jdbc/with-logging` (see **Logging** below) cannot flow options across those calls, so if you are explicitly managing connections or transactions as above, you would need to have local bindings for the wrapped versions:

 ```clojure
 (with-open [con (jdbc/get-connection ds)]